lethanhtupk/website-optimization-slide/slides.md

   <div class="w-2/3">
     - DOM stands for document object model <br>
     - When browser encounters a HTML element, it creates a JavaScript object called a node. <br>
-    - After create a node, the browser has to create a **tree-like structure** of created nodes.
+    - After create a node, the browser has to create a <span class="font-bold">tree-like structure</span> of created nodes.
   </div>
   <div class="w-1/3 pl-4">
     <img class="object-contain" src="/DOM.png">